openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 1. Use Python 3.6/3.7 to convert MXNet\* models on Windows
 2. Update MXNet: pip install mxnet=1.7.0.post2
 Note that you might have conflicts between previously installed PyPI dependencies.

+#### 105. What does the message "The IR preparation was executed by the legacy MO path. ..." mean? <a name="question-105"></a>

+For some model formats (in current state for ONNX and TensorFlow) are available two paths of IR conversion.
+The old one is handled by old python implementation while the new one is realized via new c++ frontends.
+Since version 2022.1 the default path of IR conversion for ONNX models is handled via new ONNX frontend.
+Some features like `--extensions` and `--transformations_config` are not supported yet on the new frontends.
+If a user doesn't choose expected path of conversion explicitly (by `--use_new_frontend` or `--use_legacy_frontend` MO arguments) and some not supported pre-defined scenario is detected on the new frontend path, the IR conversion falls back to the old path.